This Austin Adventures blog post was written by one of our former guests.

 The trip was fabulous from start to finish; great food, energetic guides, unique vistas, the right balance of activity and downtime, exhilarating bike rides, but what outshone everything else for me was the hiking.

 On the first day, we warmed up with a short, mile-long hike through the Valley of Fire State Park.
 Ancient mysterious petroglyphs along the trail make you feel as though you’ve been transported back in time.
 Plus, it’s an easy hike, with no elevation changes, which is a great way to ease yourself into a week of activity.

 The Timber Creek trail has a bit of elevation gain, but would still be considered an easy hike.
 The trail offers breathtaking views of Kolob Canyon.
 Kolob reminded me of a scene from “The Lord of the Rings” with sheer rock faces along a stunning canyon.
 Lush vegetation clings to hanging valleys, which interrupt the sandstone walls of the canyon.

 The next day we took it up a notch.
 Bryce Canyon is almost indescribable.
 We’ve all seen pictures of Bryce’s famous hoodoos and red and orange sandstone walls.
 But until you’ve walked through Peek-a-Boo Canyon and Queen’s Garden, you’ll never really be able to grasp what this place is like.
-It is a somewhat strenuous hike, with a few steep elevation gains/losses in the form of switchbacks, totaling about 8 miles in length.
+It is a somewhat strenuous hike; with a few steep elevation gains/losses in the form of switchbacks, totalling about 8 miles in length.

 The hike on the afternoon of the fourth day of our trip was like nothing I had ever experienced before.
 This strenuous four-mile hike up through a narrow canyon in Zion National Park; takes you to the base of the famous Angel’s Landing hike.
 Only a couple of people in our group actually chose to hike the last mile of the trail; a narrow fin of rock with chains for support.
 But, the rest of us were deeply impacted by the views even without hiking the last bit of the trail.